Āndhramēva Jayatē…!

 We installed digital screens throughout the venue, and arranged seating for approximately 7,000 attendees.
 We ensured all modern technical facilities were available.

 In a unique gesture, entry was made free for all.
 We provided refreshments and meals — especially traditional Godavari district dishes that delighted all food lovers.
 Drinking water facilities were made available at multiple locations.
 We set up first aid, ambulance services, and ensured free transportation and accommodation for guests.
-The services of NSS student volunteers were commendable.
+The services of the NSS student volunteers were commendable.

 We hosted book exhibitions, Ayurveda and naturopathy medicine displays, and Telugu cultural photo exhibitions.
 The nomadic tribal art forms were especially captivating to the audience.